isomerpages/govtech-gobusiness-main/_covid-faqs/for-sector-specific-queries/education.md

       No classes may take place for students aged 18 and younger from 19 May 2021 to 13 Jun 2021 (both dates inclusive).
 For classes exclusively for students older than age 18, the following additional safe management measures apply:

-      Indoor dance classes may only proceed if they are able to adhere to additional safe management measures (including all participants and instructors wearing masks at all times, and further capacity limits; no single room should hold more than 30 persons, including tutors/instructors), as detailed in the advisory issued by the National Arts Council.
+      Indoor dance classes may only proceed if they are able to adhere to additional safe management measures (including all participants and instructors wearing masks at all times, and further capacity limits; no single room should hold more than 30 persons, including tutors/instructors), as detailed in the advisory issued by the [National Arts Council](https://www.nac.gov.sg/whatwedo/support/sustaining-the-arts-during-covid-19/Safe-Management-Measures-for-the-Arts-and-Culture-Sector-.html){:target="_blank"}.
 Outdoor dance classes must comply with the measures in the advisory issued by issued by Sport Singapore.

       <u>Singing, Wind/Brass Instrument Classes</u>